JFleckers/cloud-final-flecksearch/README.md

 # FleckSearch
+Author: James Fleckenstein

+This repository serves as my submission for the CS 1660 term project, Option 2.

 ## Compiling the jars for the Cluster
 To perform this step, you must have a running Dataproc cluster on the Google cloud, and must also have the required